Foreign policy of the Recep Tayyip Erdoğan government: Qatar

 Current high level visits have given a new momentum to the bilateral relations between the two countries.
-Prime Minister Recep Tayyip Erdoğan, accompanied by Minister of Energy and Minister of Finance, paid an official visit to Qatar between 13 and 15 April 2005.
-The Prime Minister also attended Doha VIII Democracy, Development and Free Trade Forum as a keynote speaker.
+Prime Minister Recep Tayyip Erdoğan, accompanied by the minister of energy and minister of finance, paid an official visit to Qatar between 13 and 15 April 2005.
+The prime minister also attended Doha VIII Democracy, Development and Free Trade Forum as a keynote speaker.

-During the visits, both sides agreed to improve the relations especially in the economic and energy fields and strengthen their cooperation on the regional issues.
+During the visits, both sides agreed to improve the relations, especially in the economic and energy fields and strengthen their cooperation on the regional issues.

 Prime Minister Sheikh Hamad bin Jabor bin Jassim Al Thani made a working visit to Turkey between 7 and 8 March 2007.

-Turkey's President Abdullah Gül, accompanied by Minister of Finance, Minister of Energy, Minister of Public Work and Settlement, and a large group of businessmen, paid an official visit to Qatar between 5 and 7 February 2008, during which the 1st Turkish-Qatari Business Forum was also held.
+Turkey's president Abdullah Gül, accompanied by Minister of Finance, Minister of Energy, Minister of Public Work and Settlement, and a large group of businessmen, paid an official visit to Qatar between 5 and 7 February 2008, during which the 1st Turkish-Qatari Business Forum was also held.

 Foreign Minister Ali Babacan visited Qatar to attend "The US-Islamic World Forum" as a keynote speaker organized by Qatari Ministry of Foreign Affairs and the US based Brookings Institution, as well as to have a bilateral meeting with his colleague Prime Minister and Foreign Minister Sheikh Hamad bin Jassem bin Jabor Al Thani.